CodeSmile-0000011110110111/de.codesmile.luny-docs/Luny_0.5/index.md

 ## Advanced Concepts

 > [!IMPORTANT]
-> Since the Luny code generator is not yet available, Contexts and Modules have little use at this point.
+> Since the Luny code generator is not yet available, Contexts and Modules have little use for you at this point.

 - [Lua Module](luacontext.md)
 - [Lua Context](luamodule.md)